REFILE-Q+A-Russia, West at odds over plan to rid Syria of chemical arms

 U.S. Secretary of State John Kerry said in Geneva that Washington and Moscow would help fund the dismantling of Syria’s chemical arsenal.
 He added that “we will seek, in the process of the U.N. and in the effort to have a global commitment to this, help from many other of our international partners.”

 European Union sources said the bloc was looking into providing some financial assistance.
-Assad said the process of destroying his chemical arsenal would cost $1 billion.
+Assad said the process would cost $1 billion.

 The Hague-based chemical arms agency has never moved weapons across borders before, because of the risk, and never worked in a war zone.

-If the OPCW decision comes this week, U.N. diplomats say a Security Council resolution could be put to a vote in New York within days on the sidelines of the annual gathering of world leaders for the General Assembly session that begins on Tuesday.
+If the OPCW decision comes on Tuesday, U.N. diplomats say a Security Council resolution could be put to a vote in New York on Thursday on the sidelines of the annual gathering of world leaders for the General Assembly session, which begins on Tuesday.

 Enforceability.
 The United States, Britain and France want the measures in the resolution to be legally binding and enforceable under Chapter 7 of the U.N. charter.
 Chapter 7 outlines mechanisms for enforcement, which include diplomatic and economic sanctions as well as military intervention.

-Russia has rejected the idea of using a Chapter 7 resolution to make the agreement legally binding and enforceable.
+Russia has rejected the idea of using a Chapter 7 resolution to make the Syrian chemical weapons agreement legally binding and enforceable.
 It says that could open the door to an Iraq- or Libya-style foreign military operation.

 Russian Foreign Minister Sergei Lavrov said on Sunday: “The U.N.
 Security Council may adopt a strong resolution in support of the decision of the OPCW, but it will not be under Chapter 7, and accordingly, it won’t be possible to use it to implement ... unilateral military action against Syria.”